Devasy23/FaceRec/README.md

 - `test-faces/`: Contains test data for face recognition.
 - `main.py`: Contains code to start both FastAPI and Flask applications.

-## Database Schema

-1. Create a new connection in MongoDB using the following URL: `URL: mongodb://localhost:27017/8000`

-2. Create a database using:
-- Database name: `DatabaseName`
-- Collection name: `CollectionName`

-3. Add data by importing the JSON file from the `database.mongo` folder: `{DatabaseName}.{CollectionName}.json`

-The database contains a `faceEntries` collection with the following schema:

-- `id`: A unique identifier for the face entry.
-- `Employeecode`: A unique employee ID associated with the image.
-- `Name`: The name of the person in the image.
-- `gender`: The gender of the person.
-- `Department`: The department of the person.
-- `time`: The time the face entry was created.
-- `embeddings`: The embeddings of the face image.
-- `Images`: Base64 encoded image file.

 ## Function Flow

 1. `create_new_faceEntry()`: Receives a POST request with an image and metadata.
 It extracts the face, calculates the embeddings, and stores the data in the database.